 This variety is a light-bodied wine with high acidity.
 It has some mineral qualities while others taste rather peachy.
 You’ll find the best wines of this type in Friuli-Venezia Giulia.

-A significant upgrade from the Trebbiano, the Verdicchio has more flavor and character potential with crisp acidity and sea air and lemon aromas.
+A significant upgrade from the Trebbiano, the Verdicchio has more flavour and character potential with crisp acidity and sea air and lemon aromas.

 This wine is meant to be enjoyed within the first three years and has a deep red color with low acidity and high tannins.
 It’s easy to drink without aging, making it very common in several regions including Lombardy and Piedmont.
 You may know this variety by names like Dogliani, Dolcetto d’Alba, Dolcetto d’Ovada, and Dolcetto di Diano d’Alba.